JiwonYeom/TIL/AWS/AWS-FAQ-EC2.md

     * M3 : more consistence, SSD-based instance storage, higher I/O, less expensive.
 Recommended for genera purpose, balance of compute, memory, network resources.
     * M1 for more disk storage

+* EC2 Compute Unit
+    * Amount of CPU that is allocated to a particular instance.
+ECU provides relative measure of the integer processing power of an EC2 instance.

+* Getting historyof all EC2API calls made on my account for security analysis & operational troubleshootings : turnon `CloudTrail` in AWS console.

+* 5 EIP per region.
+To increase, make special request.

+* Configureing reverse DNS record for EIP : fill out form.
+Notethat DNS record must exist BEFORE they create the reverse DNS record.
+> Reverse DNS record : opposite of DNS. maps IP to a domain name. https://www.itworld.com/article/2833006/networking/how-to-setup-reverse-dns-and-ptr-records.html

+* Can I make sure I'm in the same AZ as another dev?
+Currently not supported.
+One AZ name in two AWS customer accounts may relate to different physical AZ

+* transfer data between AZ using public IP --> twice for Regional Data Transfer + public IP? : no. Regional Data Transfer rates once even if both conditions apply

+* Networking Capabilities : `SR-IOV`

+* Enhanced networking could be useful when high packet-per-second performance, low latency networking

+* How to enable : launch HVM AMI.
+    * R4, X1, I3, P2, G3, m4.16xlarge instances provide Elastic Network Adapter (ENA) interface.
+    * C3, C4, R3, I2, M4, D2 : Intel® 82599g Virtual Function Interface
+    * Amazon Linnux AMI includes both of these drivers by default.
+    * If not included, download & install.
+    * **Enhanced networking is only supported in Amazon VPC**

+* No additional fee for enhanced networking.

+* EBS volume : SSD backed(transactional) / HDD backed (intensive)